-Dan L. Miller, a suburban, Chicago resident, graduated from Northwestern University with a bachelor’s degree in English/Speech Education and from Northern Illinois University with a master’s degree in Curriculum/Supervision and a doctorate degree in School Administration.
+Dan L. Miller, a suburban, Chicago resident, graduated from Northwestern University with a bachelor’s degree in English/Speech Education and from Northern Illinois University with a master’s degree in Curriculum/Supervision and a doctorate degree in Educational Administration.
 Dan has worked in public schools as an English/Speech teacher, a dean of students, a principal, and an assistant superintendent for curriculum/personnel.
-He edits educational materials and writes nonfiction, fiction, and poetry and has published books and numerous articles in various professional journals.
+He edits educational materials and writes nonfiction, fiction, and poetry.
+His publications include books and numerous articles in various professional journals.

 1982 Doctor of Education, Educational Administration, Northern Illinois University, DeKalb, Illinois.